StefanIvemo/vwan-playground/README.md

 # Azure Virtual WAN Playground
-Welcome to the Azure Virtual WAN Playground repository.
-This is where I keep my current Azure Virutal WAN lab environment.
+Welcome to the Azure Virtual WAN Playground repository!
+Your one-stop shop for Azure Virtual WAN lab material.

 ## What is Azure Virtual WAN Playground?
 This repo is dedicated for all poor souls out there who want to play around with Azure Virtual WAN but don't have unlimited Azure Credit in their subscriptions.
 I've put togehter a template that deploys Azure Virtual WAN and all resources needed to play around with the service and test everything from VPN, User VPN, Routing, Secured Virtual Hub, Virtual Network connections and more.